apinf/api-guidelines/request-parameters.md

 ## Parameters in body

 In case methods POST or PUT is used, the necessary parameters are included in request body as type JSON.
 Because the parameters usually refer to fields in database, the APInf convention for parameter naming is to use camelCase in order to maintain consistency.

+## Documentation of request parameters

+All parameters, their types and the way they are used must be described in generated documentation endpoint by endpoint.